-Not only can smoking make menopause show up earlier, it can also make menopausal symptoms more severe for women who smoke, compared to women who don’t smoke.
+Not only can smoking make menopause show up earlier but it can also make menopausal symptoms more severe for women who smoke, compared to women who don’t smoke.

 At the US National Cancer Institute, Dr. Sarah Nyante released a study that found female smokers were at least 19% more susceptible to breast cancer post-menopause than non-smoking women after menopause.

-Studies show increased stress is related to an exacerbation of menstrual and menopausal symptoms so reduce stress in all its forms!
-This sounds easy, but many women find this hard to do!
-Brainstorm how you this can make this happen.
+Studies show increased stress is related to an exacerbation of menstrual and menopausal symptoms, so reduce stress in all its forms!
+This sounds easy but many women find this hard to do!
+Brainstorm how you can make this happen.
 It may be something as simple as hiring someone to iron the clothes for 3 hours a week so that you don’t have to do it.
 Do what you need to do to put your plan into action.

 Continue routine screenings such as monthly self-breast exams, annual doctor-administered breast exams and mammogram and /or ultrasounds, colonoscopy exams periodically and annual pap smears and pelvic exams.